calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 ### Techniques
 This project is designed to get you to understand
-* String splitting, Parsing strings, Float/Double/Real datatypes, Rounding, Mathematical Operators
+* String splitting, Parsing strings, Float/Double/Real data-types, Rounding, Mathematical Operators

+### Extension (Experience)

+* In VB.NET
+    * Create a GUI calculator with buttons for each digit/operation.
+        * each digit will append to a `display` textbox/string

 Validation (E to C Grade)